AN EARLY ‘STAMP’ OF STUPIDITY

 ‘Don’t worry about it anymore darling, I’ve decided we’ll buy oil shares from now on.’

-My word it was a relief.
-As far as I know, the only set of our stamps that have increased in value are the caricatures of Aussie sporting personalities, issued in 1981.
+Thank heavens for that.
+As far as I know, the only set of our stamps that have increased in value are the 1981 caricatures of Aussie sporting personalities.
 They are being advertised on eBay for the astonishing sum of ….. $3.
 Well that’s nearly double in just thirty four years.
 I could flood the market with the amount we have.

 All offers for our case of stamps, first day covers and related material will be considered.
-The alternative is that we could wallpaper a room in our new house with them.
-Mind you, I suspect Rob will just hold onto the wretched things forever.
+Mind you, I suspect Rob will just hold onto the wretched things forever, in the hope of a miracle ‘turnaround’.

-Perhaps I could follow the example of this clever person and paper a wall with our stamps!
+Yes, time and a sense of humour had eased my annoyance over his stupid investment idea.
+Perhaps I could follow the example of a clever person and paper a wall with our stamps!

 Interesting story.